MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-compliance-policies.md

 After you establish tenant-wide compliance policy settings and establish communications or rules for actions for noncompliant devices, you're likely ready to create and deploy device compliance policies to discrete groups of devices or users.

-Review the platform specific policies in the Microsoft Endpoint Manager admin center to identify which compliance settings are available for each platform and more details about their use.
+Review the platform specific policies in the Microsoft Intune admin center to identify which compliance settings are available for each platform and more details about their use.
 To configure policies, see [Create a compliance policy](../protect/create-compliance-policy.md).

 We recommend using the following settings in your minimal device compliance policies: